Dad plans all day for what will be a one-hour trip,

-I grin and hold up a bamboo pole (5 bucks at the gas station).
+I hold up a bamboo pole (5 bucks at the gas station).

 He frowns.
 “I’ll go help your mother.”

-It is the only time she is quiet.
+Fy-fishing is the only time Mom is quiet.

 The air is cool, but not

-Me and my cheap pole can’t fish worth a damn.
+Me and my cheap pole can’t fish and I can’t

-I stand in the freezing river and laugh.
+care as I stand in the freezing river, watch Mom

 Still she is the first to spy